 - The Fields, Visualizations, and Filters panes

-This video shows the report editor in Power BI Desktop.
+The following video shows the report editor in Power BI Desktop.

 This video might use earlier versions of Power BI Desktop or the Power BI service.

-Working in the Power BI service
+Work in the Power BI service

 Self-service data prep with dataflows